malin-nilsson/Mindfully/README.md

 # Meditation app
-For this React project I wanted to explore creating storage, authentication and authorization using Firebase and I also wanted to implement a headless CMS to handle new content for the site.
+For this React project I wanted to explore Firebase for storage, authentication and authorization and I also wanted to implement a headless CMS to handle new content for the site.

 Users can track their progress and see details about their previous meditations 🏆 and also save favorite meditations ❤️.
 End-to-end tests were implemented using Cypress.